 Now that you're enrolled you will want to prepare yourself for your upcoming study.
 To assist you in your preparation we recommend doing the following to ensure you're more than ready.

-There's also a handy list of Frequently Asked Questions for your reference.
+There's also a handy getting started check list which you can download for your reference.

 Orientation Week is an opportunity for new students to establish your Endeavour experience by getting to know your course, your lecturers and fellow students, familiarise yourself with the campus, understand study options and learn who to contact for help.